mvcb01/filmdepot/README.md

     ```powershell
     filmcrud --help
     ```
-    You should see the help menu:
+    You should see the main help menu:

     ![helpmenu](./assets/help.PNG)